-In Solution Explorer, under Solution Items, double-click the run configuration file, localtestrun.testrunconfig.
+In Solution Explorer, under Solution Items, double-click the test settings file, Local.testsettings.

 Click Save As and then click Save in the dialog box.
-A message box appears asking you if you want to save the existing file.
+A message box appears, prompting you to save the existing file.
 Click Yes in the message box to replace the existing file.

-On the Test menu, point to Select Active Test Run Configuration.
-A submenu displays all the test run configurations in the solution.
-Put a check mark next to the run configuration you just edited, localtestrun.testrunconfig; this makes it the active test run configuration.
+On the Test menu, point to Select Active Test Settings.
+A submenu displays all the test settings in the solution.
+Put a check mark next to the test settings that you just edited, Local.testsettings.
+This makes it the active test settings.

 In the Test List Editor, select the check boxes next to CreditTest and DebitTest, right-click, and then click Run Checked Tests.

 The two tests run.

 On the Test Tools toolbar, click Code Coverage Results.

 In the Code Coverage Results window, the Hierarchy column displays one node that contains data for all the code coverage achieved in the latest test run.
 The test run node is named using the format <user name>@<computer name> <date> <time>.
 Expand this node.